5 Questions to Ask Before Getting Started with Data Annotation

 Object detection models can learn to detect objects and estimate their location within a frame.
 These models are often used for counting and tracking objects in images or videos.

 Object detection models usually require rectangle labels, also known as bounding boxes, to annotate objects inside the frames.

 Labeling jets with a bounding box for object detection

 Instance segmentation models learn to detect objects, identify each object’s location in the frame, and estimate the exact pixels of each object.
 These models can be useful if you need more precise pixel estimates for object interactions and higher accuracy.

 These types of models require polygon labels to annotate the distinct pixels belonging to an object.
-Labeling polygons manually is known to be tedious and time-consuming, which is where Plainsight’s AI-powered polygon labeling tool, SmartPoly, can really shine.
+Labeling polygons manually is known to be tedious and time-consuming, which is where AI-powered tools can shine.

 Classification models learn to predict if a defined object appears within an image or video but do not estimate its location or how many instances appear.